 In honor of International Tiger Day (which is celebrated on July 29th), here are a few things you might not know about the exotic—and endangered—animal.

 The big cats use their coats as camouflage.
 Every tiger has a unique set of stripes that can be used to identify it, similar to human fingerprints.
 Some tigers have orange fur with black stripes; others are black with tan stripes, white with tan stripes, or all white (albino).

 2. Tigers are an endangered species.

 Humans have long hunted tigers for their fur and and other parts (more on that below).
 They are also rapidly losing their habitats, since people have co-opted most of their land for farming and logging.
-(The island of Sumatra, home of the Sumatran tiger, for example, has lost 50% of its forest cover.)
-In just over a century, 97% of the tiger population has perished, three subspecies have gone extinct, and the whole species is expected to be extinct in just a decade.
+(The island of Sumatra, home of the Sumatran tiger, for example, has lost 50 percent of its forest cover.)
+In just over a century, 97 percent of the tiger population has perished, three subspecies have gone extinct, and the whole species is expected to be extinct in just a decade.

 3. There are more tigers in captivity than in the wild.